 NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-Features of NCERT Solutions for Class 10 Chapter 1 Science Chemical Reactions and Equations
+Features of NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-- There are a lot of practical based questions in this Solution and this type of questions are often asked in CBSE class 10 science examination.
+- There are a lot of practical based questions in this Solution and these types of questions are often asked in CBSE Class 10 Science examination.

-- You will encounter questions on day to day examples of acid bases and salts.
+- You will encounter questions on a day to day examples of acid bases and salts.

 - One can perceive different kinds of reactions involved with acids, bases and salts.